betalgo/LCE-Documentation/DotNet/Setup-EndpointListener.md

-# LaserCatEyes DotNet SDK - currently in BETA program
+# LaserCatEyes DotNet Endpoint Listener - currently in BETA program

 We have two different DotNet sdk.
 1. **Endpoint Listener** allows you to listen **incoming** requests to your application.